Blood clotting tests are used to diagnose and assess bleeding problems and to monitor people who take warfarin or other anticoagulant medicines.

 Sometimes a blood clot forms within a blood vessel that has not been injured or cut - for example:

 - A blood clot that forms within an artery supplying blood to the heart or brain is the common cause of heart attack and stroke.
-The platelets become sticky and clump next to patches of atheroma (fatty material) in blood vessels and activate the clotting mechanism.
+The platelets become sticky and clump next to patches of fatty material (atheroma) in blood vessels and activate the clotting cascade.

 - Sluggish blood flow can make the blood clot more readily than usual.
 This is a factor in deep vein thrombosis (DVT) which is a blood clot that sometimes forms in a leg vein.